Skip to main content

 The groundwater standards for chlorpyrifos were adopted in Cycle 9 (2010).

-Chlorpyrifos is a pesticide that has been widely used to control cockroaches, fleas, termites, and ticks in houses and on farms.
-Studies among people have shown that high levels of chlorpyrifos exposure can cause severe sweating and muscle tremors, loss of bowel control, seizures, and affect behavior.
+Chlorpyrifos is a pesticide that is used to control variety of insects.
+Studies have shown that exposure to high levels of chlorpyrifos can affect the nervous system and affect behavior.

 Chrysene